Kirk was named to Best Lawyers 2020 for Trusts and Estates Litigation.

 Named Top 100 by Maryland Super Lawyers®, 2012, 2013, 2015, 2017 and 2018

-Listed in Best Lawyers in America® for Litigation–Trusts and Estates since 2015
+Named to The Best Lawyers in America® for Litigation–Trusts & Estates since 2015

-Listed in Maryland Super Lawyers® for Family Law in 2007, 2008 and since 2011 and Business Litigation and General Litigation, 2021
+Selected to Maryland Super Lawyers® list for Family Law, 2007, 2008 and since 2011, and for Business Litigation and General Litigation, 2021

 Member, Maryland State Bar Association, Section on Family Law